Thursday, December 24, 2009

 If you didn't experience those days, you have no idea how popular the Commodore 64 was or the impact it had, not just on the emerging Nerd Class, but the public at large.
 For the comparatively modest sum of 500 bucks (and much less in a few years), you could have a machine that, while maybe not as versatile as the Apple II, worked about as well and was considerably more affordable.
 An Apple II+ would cost you almost three times as much—and quite a bit more if’n you sprang for one of those awesome Apple Disk ][ 5.25-inch floppy drives.
 The C-64’s popularity also meant there was tons of software for it, soon far more than Apple could boast (even if most of the C-64-ware was games).

 I have no idea why I was in the C-64 store on that long-ago afternoon in 1985.
 Maybe I was hunting inexpensive disks for my Commodore 1541 floppy drive.
 Whatever the reason, a glance at the software rack pulled me up short: “Commodore Presents the Universe by the Magic of Sky Travel, a Window to Our Galaxy.”
 I snatched that sucker up, quickly read that it would plot stars, constellations, planets, and even COMET HALLEY, and without any deliberation produced the near 35 big 1985 dollars Commodore demanded despite HARD looks from my then-wife.
-Heck, THERE WAS A PICTURE OF AN ORANGE TUBE CELESTRON C8 TELESCOPE ON THE PACKAGE!
+Hell, THERE WAS A PICTURE OF AN ORANGE TUBE CELESTRON C8 TELESCOPE ON THE PACKAGE!
 How could I resist?

 Today’s verdict on Sky Travel (that's a screenshot at the top) would be “primitive.”
 With the 64’s 320 x 200 display, it couldn’t have been otherwise.
 Nevertheless, the simple graphics were excellent by the standards of a simpler time, and the soft was surprisingly feature-laden and even useful.
 It would show what was up for a given date or time, including the planets.
 It displayed about 1200 stars (considerably more than my Edmund planisphere), had some rudimentary animation features, and would, indeed, plot that scamp, Halley, as he floated through the constellations.

-‘Course, at boot-up Sky Travel also displayed “Please be patient while program modules are loading…we’re loading a big chunk of the universe into a very small computer,” and there were long pauses after you did anything.
-But it was a start.
-A promising one for doing useful things in amateur astronomy with a PC.
+A start and a promising one for doing useful things in amateur astronomy with a PC.
 I loved the program and used it frequently.
 It was very well done for Commodore software, which sometimes reeked of snake oil.
-I know I wish I still had the excellent 140 page book that came with Sky Travel.
-Or that I could recapture the amazement I felt when I discovered it really would show the sky just as it was right now or years past or years in the future with a few key strokes—no mouse back then, of course.
+I know I wish I still had the excellent 140-page book that came with Sky Travel.
+Or that I could recapture the amazement I felt when I discovered it really would show the sky just as it was right now or years past or years in the future with a few keystrokes—no mouse back then, of course.

 The Commodore never became a huge force in amateur astronomy, maybe because by the time more astro-ware began to appear for it and more amateurs decided astronomical computing was a Good Thing, the C-64’s race was just about run.
 A few outfits, notably Zephyr Services, did dispense some decent astro-apps for the Commodore before the thinning of the microcomputer herd that took not just the Atari 400s, TI-99/4As and Timex Sinclairs, but, eventually, the C-64, too.
 That came when IBM PC compatibles began to come down in price at the end of the 80s.
 Mostly, good astronomy software had to wait for more capable machines, like my first IBM, a genu-wine IBM 486 with a—GASP!—VGA (640 x 480) color graphics “adapter.”